-Make-up Policy (Make-Up Final Exam): There are no make-up exams, but you can take a make-up final exam if you have to miss an exam for ANY reason, including car trouble, interview, illness, school-sponsored trip, personal issue, family issue, etc. .
-The final exam will be comprehensive over the entire course and will be scheduled based on the final exam schedule published by the University.
-Due to University guidelines, the scheduled final exam time is the only opportunity to take this optional exam - no other days or times will be offered for the final.
+Make-up Policy (Make-Up Final Exam): There are NO make-up exams, but you can take a make-up final exam if you have to miss an exam for ANY reason, including car trouble, interview, illness, school-sponsored trip, personal issue, family issue, etc..
+The final exam will be comprehensive over the entire course and will be scheduled based on the final exam schedule published by the university.
+Due to university guidelines, the scheduled final exam time is the only opportunity to take this optional exam - no other days or times will be offered for the final.
+NOTE: The make-up final exam can not be used to replace a previous exam grade.

 Appeals: After taking an exam, you may submit an appeal on any question for which you believe there is some cause for review.
-Each appeal must be made by the end of the second class session following the posting of exam grades and must include the specific reason for the appeal, including the explanation for the reason why you believe the answer you provided is the best choice, along with documentation or a citation as backup for your exam response (e.g., passage from the textbook, lecture slide, etc.).
+Each appeal must be made by the end of the second class session following the posting of exam grades and must include the specific reason for the appeal, including the explanation for the reason why you believe the answer you provided is the best choice, along with documentation or a citation as backup for your exam response (e.g., passage from the textbook or lecture slides).